thecodingmango/cpi_dashboard/README.md

 More information of the dashboard can be found here: https://thecodingmango.com/python-dashboard-with-dash/

-The Dashboard is available here: https://cpi-dashboard-tjdc.onrender.com/
+The Dashboard is deployed on render available here: https://cpi-dashboard-tjdc.onrender.com/

 ## Data